 For non-emergency calls and general enquiries contact us on 101 or lancashire.police.uk/reportonline to report crime, report a lost or found property, speak to an officer and submit complaints.

 Contacting us from outside Lancashire - Simply call 101, listen to the message then select the option to choose another police force.
 If Lancashire Police is not on the automated list, please choose the option to speak to an operator who will be able to transfer you through to us.

 Contacting us if you can't access 101 — Some business switchboards block 101, so you contact us by alternatively calling 01772 614444.

-Be aware that by calling either of these numbers from some pre-pay mobile phones can be expensive so we would recommend you use 101 if possible because it will never cost more than 15p, no matter how long your call lasts.
+Be aware that by calling either of these numbers from some pre-pay mobile phones can be expensive so we would recommend you use 101 if possible as it's completely free, no matter how long your call lasts.

 Contacting us from outside the UK — Dial (+44) 1772 614444